What countries are part of OPEC?

-Over these years members have joined the organization and left, only to rejoin again.
-As of 2018, Indonesia is not a member of the OPEC.
+Over the years members have joined the organization and left, only to rejoin again.
+As of 2018, Indonesia is not a member of OPEC.
 The nation was an OPEC member from 1962 through 2008, and again from January to November 2016.
 Similarly, Sudan has already submitted its application to join the group; however, as of now, it is not a member.

 Aim of the Organization